romankurnovskii/cloud-exam-questions/README.md

 **A developer is creating a web application that must give users the ability to post comments and receive feedback in near real time.
 Which solutions will meet these requirements?
 (Select TWO.)**

-A) Create an AWS AppSync schema and corresponding APIs.
+1. Create an AWS AppSync schema and corresponding APIs.
 Use an Amazon DynamoDB table as the data store.
-B) Create a WebSocket API in Amazon API Gateway.
+1. Create a WebSocket API in Amazon API Gateway.
 Use an AWS Lambda function as the backend.
 Use an Amazon DynamoDB table as the data store.
-C) Create an AWS Elastic Beanstalk application that is backed by an Amazon RDS database.
+1. Create an AWS Elastic Beanstalk application that is backed by an Amazon RDS database.
 Configure the application to allow long-lived TCP/IP sockets.
-D) Create a GraphQL endpoint in Amazon API Gateway.
+1. Create a GraphQL endpoint in Amazon API Gateway.
 Use an Amazon DynamoDB table as the data store.
-E) Establish WebSocket connections to Amazon CloudFront.
+1. Establish WebSocket connections to Amazon CloudFront.
 Use an AWS Lambda function as the CloudFront distribution’s origin.
 Use an Amazon Aurora DB cluster as the data store.

 <details>
 <summary>Explanation</summary>